gelguy/Cmd2.vim/README.md

   Key to enter to go to the previous item in the menu.

+* `_complete_exit`: `"\<Esc>"`

+  Key to enter to cancel the matching and exit to the cmdline.
+This returns the cmdline to its original state.
+Any key that is not next, previous or exit will accept the match and enter the corresponding key.
+Therefore if this is set to `"\<Esc>"` then `<Esc>` has to be entered twice to exit into normal mode.

 * `_complete_loading_text`: `""`

   String which will replace the cursor when Cmd2Complete is generating the candidates.
 As the generation of candidates may take a while for large files, this can be used to show that Cmd2 is busy.
 Setting to an empty string will toggle this feature off.